quinn2liu/leetcode-notes/Sliding_Window.md

 Most of the time, you start by expanding the window until the window is no longer valid.
 Then you move the left pointer to shrink the window until it's valid again.

+*Generally*, in case you need to keep track of the frequencies of some items using a dict.
+A nice way to add an element for the first time without an `if` statement is `myDict[key] = 1 + myDict.get(key, 0)`

 # 3. Longest Substring Without Duplicates

 Given a string s, find the length of the longest substring without duplicate characters.